-It is high in essential minerals and still contains copious amounts of antioxidants because it has not been heated.
-All the enzymes are intact, and the fat is removed (making cacao butter) so it’s a dry product.
-When researchers tout the benefits of chocolate, they're referring to cacao powder.
+It is high in essential minerals and still contains copious amounts of antioxidants because it has not undergone heat.
+All the enzymes are intact, and the fat is removed (making cacao butter), so it’s a dry product.
+When researchers tout the benefits of manufacturing chocolate, they refer to cacao powder.
 (Read about the 8 Amazing Benefits Of Cacao to learn more.)

 Cocoa, on the other hand, is the alkalized, or Dutch-processed, version of cacao.
 It is not still raw since it has been heated.
-The flavor is vastly different from its raw sibling.
-If you've ever purchased conventional or fair trade cocoa powder in a dark brown container, this is the product you bought.
+The flavor is vastly different from its unheated sibling.
+If you've ever purchased conventional or fair trade cocoa in a dark brown container, this is the product you bought.

 A Quick Background Check on Cocoa

 Originating from Central and South America, cocoa was considered one of the most valuable crops ever since the Mayans and Aztecs developed techniques to cultivate it on a wider scale.
 It was even used as a form of currency and was a status symbol of wealth.

 The United States alone is responsible for consuming over 20% of the world's cocoa.
 Yet, you'll look long and hard to find a cacao tree growing here!
-With most cacao production taking place in developing countries, buying organic Fairtrade cacao powder is crucial to support ethical business practices in low-income nations.
+With most cacao production happening in developing countries, buying ethical chocolate is crucial to support ethical business practices in low-income nations.

 Production: From Plant to Powder

-To make conventional or fair trade cocoa powder, fermented and dried cacao beans are roasted.
-Roasting enriches the flavor of the cacao bean and allows for the removal of the rough husk through a process called winnowing.
-While enhancing its flavor, the roasting process can destroy many of the cacao beans’ antioxidants.
-Wildly Organic Fairtrade cacao powder and other Fairtrade-certified cacao products, on the other hand, are made from very lightly roasted cacao beans, helping them retain most of their antioxidants.
+- Fermented and dried cacao beans are roasted to make conventional or fair-trade cocoa.
+Roasting enriches the flavor of the cacao bean, allowing for the removal of the rough husk through a process called winnowing.
+While enhancing its taste, roasting can destroy many of the beans’ antioxidants.
+Wildly Organic’s ethical chocolate powder and other Fairtrade-certified cacao products, on the other hand, are made from very lightly roasted cacao beans, helping them retain most of their antioxidants.

 The Dark Side of the Cocoa Industry

 Furthermore, workers on cocoa farms struggle to earn a living wage.
-A changing climate, variable crop yields, fluctuating demand for conventional and fair trade cocoa powder, diseased trees, and rising production costs cause unstable cocoa prices.
+A changing climate, variable crop yields, fluctuating demand for conventional and fair trade cocoa, diseased trees, and rising production costs cause unstable cocoa prices.
 Consequently, this only perpetuates the poverty cycle many farmers find themselves stuck in.

-Along with ensuring poor farmers are paid fair prices for their crops, buying organic Fairtrade cacao powder can also help reduce child labor in cocoa-producing nations.
+Along with ensuring poor farmers are paid fair prices for their crops, buying ethical chocolate can also help reduce child labor in nations involved in the manufacturing of chocolate.
 Child-slave labor is the most prevalent problem tainting the cocoa industry.
-Many of these stories of child labor are coming from cacao farms in West Africa.
+Many of these child labor stories are coming from cacao farms in West Africa.

-When you buy non-Fairtrade cocoa powder, you may be indirectly supporting child slavery.
+When you buy non-Fairtrade cocoa, you may be indirectly supporting child slavery.
 These children are often forced to work 12-hour days and are frequently beaten (source).
 They work under hazardous conditions using machetes to split cacao pods in their hands and spray pesticides without protective gear.

 Fair Trade Cocoa Principles

 Cocoa products can and should be Fairtrade-certified.
 What does Fairtrade-certified cocoa powder mean?
-Fair trade is a trading partnership that seeks greater equity in the global cocoa trade.
+Fairtrade is a trading partnership that seeks higher equity in the global cocoa trade.
 As an advocate for disadvantaged producers, fairtrade works to secure better trading conditions.

-a rigorous set of standards relating to social, economic, and environmental criteria to become Fairtrade certified.
+When you see Fairtrade cocoa, it means the producer has complied with a rigorous set of standards relating to social, economic, and environmental criteria in the cocoa industry to become Fairtrade certified.
 These criteria include securing better labor conditions, advocating for a higher price for the producer, and eradicating child-slave labor.
-The Fairtrade America principles include:

 Better Labor Conditions